-In addition, one application for a wind turbine was refused within the Ffos-y-Fran reclamation scheme mineral buffer zone.

-In conclusion, all developments granted planning permission over the monitoring period are in accordance with guidance set out in paragraph 40 of Minerals Planning Policy Wales and it is therefore considered that the percentage of land taken up by inappropriate sensitive development is zero.
+Over the monitoring period, only one planning permission was granted within mineral buffer zones for the provision of a spare parts container for use in connection with a solar farm approved in 2015.
+This facility represents non-sensitive development within the Ffos-y-Fran reclamation scheme mineral buffer zone.
+This development is in accordance with guidance set out in paragraph 40 of Minerals Planning Policy Wales and it is therefore considered that the percentage of land taken up by inappropriate sensitive development is zero.